mannycortez/FASTer-Way-income-calculator/README.md

-# Finsweet Developer Starter
+# FASTer Way Income Calculator

-A starter template for both Client & Power projects.
+A starter template for both Client & Power projects, using Finsweet's starter template.

 Before starting to work with this template, please take some time to read through the documentation.